-form if MyConcern is not avaliable) the exact words the pupil has used and if there are any signs of abuse.
+MyConcern (or paper avaliable) the exact words the pupil has used and if there are any signs of abuse.
 Use body map in appendix 9.
 At no point does the adult offer an opinion or probe the pupil or investigate the pupil's statements.
 The adult must not add personal opinions while recording.
-Adults must ensure the pupil is safe and feels safe.
-Adults can
+Adults must ensure the pupil is safe not promise confidentiality.
+If there is a risk that the pupil will not be safe to go home, the concern must be marked as urgent.

 Safeguarding team to follow up the concern through the monitoring system set up.
 Recording of monitoring completed on MyConcern so that regular updates show how the school is keeping the pupil safe.
-For pupils who have been referred to social care, a simialr approach in school should
+For pupils who have been referred to social care, a simialr approach in school should be undertaken to check the pupil's well-being and safety.